What happens when you live with HIV for nine months?

 What if your HIV viral load is undetectable after nine months?

 An undetectable viral load is a sign that your ARV treatment programme is working, and helping your body to fend off the effects of HIV.
-When your body reaches the undetectable state, it means that the level of HIV in your blood is so low, that they cannot be detected in a normal blood test.
+When your body reaches the undetectable state, it means that the level of HIV in your blood is so low, that it cannot be detected in a normal blood test.
 Be careful and don’t judge yourself or freak out if your viral load isn’t yet undetectable – this depends entirely on the unique circumstances of your diagnosis and how you’ve been managing your treatment plan since then.

 Does life go back to normal after nine months with HIV?